ainglese-dev/Meraki-To-MindMaps/README.md

 ```

 ## Future developments
- - Gather SVG and markmap by choosing an OrgID. filenames should include OrgID.
+ - Gather SVG and markmap by choosing an OrgID. filename should include OrgID.
  - Gather and sort Offline / online devices within an OrgID.